GenericName192/Mind-Matters/README.md

 ![A screen shot of the code doing well on lighthouse](documentation/Mind-matters-lighthouse-scores.png)

 A lot of the issues with the code were from external sources such as bootstrap of font awesome, there were acouple with my code base that I decided to leave as they were, for example I lose some best practise score for low res images however i felt that given the size and the style of the images I was able to get away with them being low res and kept them like that to improve load times.
-I also lost score on the color scheme but as I addressed in the UX section I decided to keep it for the sake of my design.
+Lighthouse score shows 100% on the contrast but for some reason wave is saying there is an issue with low contrast however I have been unable to find where that issue is and resolve it.

 ## AI implementation